xero/obsidian-md2html/README.md

 <img src="logo.svg" width="200">

-a plugin for converting your markdown notes to html inside [obsidian](https://obsidian.md)!
+a zero dependency plugin to export notes to html inside [obsidian](https://obsidian.md)! uses obsidian's own internal rendering calls, so your html will look exactly like it does in _your_ editor.

 ## usage